|SOC 101--Introduction to Sociology - WR|

 |SOC 209--Environmental Sociology - WR|

 An introduction to the key theoretical approaches and research within the emerging field of environmental sociology, and an examination of the ongoing research on how environmental problems have roots in social processes, such as culture, community, social inequality, social organization and social structure.
 Students will examine how human values about the environment and the relationships between humans and our physical environment are socially constructed.
 Students will develop a working knowledge of sociological research methods and theoretical perspectives in their analyses of the relationship between human societies and the physical environment.
-Offered in the Fall, Spring and Summer Semesters.
+Course offered Fall, Spring and Summer.
 Three class hours.

 Individuals, local communities, business enterprises, and nation-states are today inextricably involved in and affected by global relationships.
 This course provides an overview of the emergence and characteristics of global, social, economic, political, and ecological interdependence, particularly as these developments are affected by rapid social and technological change.
 In analyzing global problems, students evaluate conventional interpretations, refine analytical frameworks, and consider alternative strategies for coping with planetary issues.
 Students also assess their individual needs in the context of human survival and global interdependence.
 Three class hours.
 (SUNY-OWC)

 This course applies sociological research to a study of what it means to be a worker and how work has evolved historically.
 This course also investigates the impact of structural inequality on workers as it relates to race, age, gender and the institution of the family.
 Three class hours.
 (SUNY-SS)

 |SOC 216--Special Topics in Sociology - WR|